 We now consider how the third law constrains measurement schemes, and subsequently examine how such constraints limit the possibility of a measurement to satisfy the proprieties {\bf (i) - (v)} outlined in the introduction.

 Since the third law only pertains to channels and state preparations, the only elements of a measurement scheme $\mm:= (\ha, \xi, \ee, \Z)$ that will be limited by the third law are the interaction channel $\ee$, and the apparatus state preparation $\xi$.
-By \defref{defn:third-law} and the proceeding discussion, we therefore introduce the following definition: \begin{definition} A measurement scheme $\mm:= (\ha, \xi, \ee, \Z)$ is constrained by the third law if the following hold: \begin{enumerate}[(i)] \item $\xi$ is a full-rank state on $\ha$.
+By \defref{defn:third-law} and the proceeding discussion, we therefore introduce the following definition: \begin{definition} A measurement scheme $\mm:= (\ha, \xi, \ee, \Z)$ is constrained by the third law if the following hold: \begin{enumerate}[(i)]